ivoryio/factory/packages/kogaio/src/lib/Modal/Modal.examples.md

           position='relative'
           width={{ xs: 1 / 2, md: 1 / 3 }}
         >
-            This is a modal with content inside your modal. <br />
+            This is a mocked message inside your modal. <br />
-            Click outside the box to close.
+            Are you sure you wish to close this modal?
         </Modal>
       )}
     </>